 Policy commitment 1: APP and its suppliers will only develop areas that are not forested, as identified through independent High Conservation Value Forest (HCVF) and High Carbon Stock (HCS) assessments.

 Policy commitment 2: APP will support the Government of Indonesia’s low emission development goal and its target to reduce greenhouse gas emissions.
-This will be achieved by ensuring that forested peatland is protected as part of its commitment to maintain HCVF and HCS forests.
+This will be achieved by ensuring that forested peatland is protected as part of APP’s commitment to maintain HCV and HCS forests and to implement best practice management to reduce and avoid GHG emissions within the peatland landscape.

 Policy commitment 3: APP will implement the following set of principles: Free, Prior and Informed Consent (FPIC) of indigenous people and local communities; Responsible handling of complaints; Responsible resolution of conflicts; Open and constructive dialogue with local, national and international stakeholders; Empowering community development programs; Respecting human rights; Recognising and respecting the rights of its workers; Compliance with all relevant laws and internationally accepted certification principles and criteria.